aleph-zero-foundation/AlephBFT/docs/src/internals.md

 #### 5.3.2 Dag

 The units parents might, for many reasons, not be reconstructed in an order agreeing with the Dag order, i.e. some of their ancestors might not yet be reconstructed.
-The Dag component ensures that units are only added to the Dag after their parents were already added, and thus any units emitted by this component are in an order agreeing with the Dag order.
+The Dag component ensures that units are only added to the store after their parents were already added, and thus any units emitted by this component are in an order agreeing with the Dag order.

 ### 5.4 Extender